jcolag/entropy-arbitrage/2026-01-08-insurrection-2.md

  >
  > **DATA**: And have you noticed how your boobs have started to firm up?
 Not that we care about...

 At this point, probably to dissociate from the experience of watching this mess, I find myself trying to imagine how a bunch of professionals at a major studio got us to this point.
-Presumably, somebody raised the issue that the script didn't pass the [Bechdel-Wallace test](https://en.wikipedia.org/wiki/Bechdel_test).
+Presumably, somebody raised the issue that the script didn't pass the {% wiki Bechdel_test|Bechdel-Wallace test|en %}.
 And after they looked that up, they concluded that the women couldn't talk about anything less like a man than their breasts.
 After all, what feminist could ever argue with that?

 And then having Data repeat the lines seconds later with no comprehension of any context or meaning gives them a comedic callback, almost like a real writer might do.